victor-develop/get-all-pages/README.md

 ```

 ## Take only first few elements regardless of pages
+You can use `take(n)` to specify the max number of pages retrieved to avoid infinite loop.
+And don't worry, if `n` is larger than the actual number of pages it can have, it will smartly return as many pages as it can be successfully.
 ```ts
 // Use toArray when it's okay to buffer the data in memory.
 Use .pipe(somewhereElse) instead for stream processing if the data is HUGE allPages.flatten().take(5).toArray((arr) => {console.log(arr)})
 ```

+A warm reminder, do not use `toArray()` but please use `.pipe(nextStream)` if the list is large and memory consuming.

 There are still many convenient ways to consumes the stream, which you can reference from [here](https://caolan.github.io/highland/#flatMap)